canarybit/cc-docs/docs/tower.md

-# Deploy your Infrastructure with Tower
+# Deploy a secure infrastructure with Tower

 *Tower* is CanaryBit's **orchestration** service to automate the deployment of infrastructure resources for Trusted Execution Environments (TEEs) deployments.